couch2code/learn-html/README.md

 ### What is HTML?

 HTML is a markup language that describes how a internet browser should display documents and applications.
-HTML uses a repeatable pattern to understand the begining and ending of a statement and the statement commmand.
+HTML uses a repeatable pattern to understand the beginning and ending of a statement and the statement command.

    <command> contents </command>

-Using the `less than` and `greather than` symbols wrapped around a command represents the beginning of the statement and the `less than`, `backslash`, `command` and `greater than` symbols represent the end of the statement.
+Using the `less than` and `greater than` symbols wrapped around a command represents the beginning of the statement and the `less than`, `backslash`, `command` and `greater than` symbols represent the end of the statement.

 ---